ironcev/thp.im/_posts/2013-05-15-option-idiom.md

 ---
 title: Option Idiom
-subtitle: What is the option idiom and how to implement and use it in C#
+subtitle: What is the option idiom and how to implement it and use it in C#
 description: This blog post explains what is the Option Idiom and how to implement it and properly use it in C#.
 keywords: option idiom
 tags: csharp fsharp null swissknife